leozhang14/Nutrillent/README.md

 Short-term:
  - useMemo to cache calculations of nutritional data between re-renders of the Modal component
+ - useCallback to cache function definitions between re-renders based on dependencies (use for updating rowMultipliers)
  - Optimizing the rendering of code (cleaner code by mapping from a state variable)

 EXAMPLE: